mrrustemka/apple/README.md

-Applу цуи ышеую Single page application created with the React and Bootstrap.
+Applу web site.
+Single page application created with the React and Bootstrap.
 For launch the application need instal node_modules (npm install) and than, launch the app (npm start).

 Project structure:
 1) public